indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Indiana Inmate Search

-Inmate records contain information relating to a person who has been convicted of a crime and incarcerated in state prison, county jail, or city jail.
+Inmate records contain information about a person who has been convicted of a crime and incarcerated in state, county, or city jails.
 Generally, these records contain some or all of the following details:

 • Full name and middle initial